Sign In Start Free Trial

 Overview of this book

-C++ Fundamentals begins by introducing you to the C++ compilation model and syntax.
-You will then study data types, variable declaration, scope, and control flow statements.
-With the help of this book, you'll be able to compile fully working C++ code and understand how variables, references, and pointers can be used to manipulate the state of the program.
-Next, you will explore functions and classes — the features that C++ offers to organize a program — and use them to solve more complex problems.
-You will also understand common pitfalls and modern best practices, especially the ones that diverge from the C++98 guidelines.
-As you advance through the chapters, you'll study the advantages of generic programming and write your own templates to make generic algorithms that work with any type.
-This C++ book will guide you in fully exploiting standard containers and algorithms, understanding how to pick the appropriate one for each problem.
-By the end of this book, you will not only be able to write efficient code but also be equipped to improve the readability, performance, and maintainability of your programs.
+C++ Fundamentals begins by introducing you to the C++ syntax.
+You will study the semantics of variables along with their advantages and trade-offs, and see how they can be best used to write safe and efficient code.
+With the help of this book, you’ll be able to compile fully working C++ programs and understand how variables, references, and pointers can be used to manipulate the state of the program.
+You will then explore functions and classes — the features that C++ offers to organize a program — and use them to solve more complex problems such as functions and classes.
+You’ll also understand common pitfalls and modern best practices, especially the ones that diverge from the C++98 guideline.
+As you advance through the chapters, you’ll study the advantages of generic programming and write your own templates to make generic algorithms that work with any type.
+This C++ book will guide you in fully exploiting standard containers and understanding how to pick the appropriate container for each problem.
+You will even work with a variety of memory management tools in C++.
+By the end of this book, you will not only be able to write efficient code, but also be equipped to improve the readability, performance, and maintainability of your programs using standard algorithms.

 Table of Contents (9 chapters)